Myorignl/Final_Project-/README.md

 By using the EMS dataset, we will show the relationship of ICD impression codes v.
 Hospital Code, ICD impression codes v.
 APOT times, Hospital Code v.
 APOT times.
 These relationships will be illustrated graphically, in which users can explore the data using applied filters on each chart.
 By looking at each chart, the user should be able to understand the reasoning behind why these features were chosen for our machine learning model.
 For example, when looking at the 'Hospital code v.
 APOT Times' bar chart, there is a variation of APOT times depending on the hospital, which begs the question, 'Why would the APOT times be higher at one hospital versus another?
 Does the type of ICD impression influence the APOT times?
 Or, do some hospitals receive more of one type of ICD impression than another, and is that what it influencing the APOT times?'.

+The interactive dashboard was created using HTML and Javascript, and Tableau.
+The dashboard is hosted on a github webpage, and the charts created on Tableau were integrated into the .html file.
+The user can switch between a 'Visual Charts' tab and a 'Visual Maps' tab.
+The homepage contains 3 interactive charts, and a table breakdown of the predicted and actual results from the machine learning model.
+The 2nd page contains a heatmap that graphically displays each hospital and a rounded time element to view the moving average of impresion types and their associated APOT time averages.

 * Interactive Elements: Applied filters on each chart
   * ICD impression codes v.
 Hospital Code: Hospital Code Filter
   * ICD impressions v.
 APOT Times: ICD impression Filter
   * Hospital Code v.
 APOT Times: Hospital Code Filter
+  * Heatmap of Hospital codes, ICD impression types, and APOT averages for each impression type
 * Other Dashboard Elements:
   * Confusion Matrix Table
   * Machine Learning Model Results Table: Accuracy Score, F1 Score, Ranking Importance of Features